peteroupc/html3dutil/doc/H3DU.Batch3D.md

  <a name='H3DU.Batch3D_H3DU.Batch3D_addShape'></a>
 ### H3DU.Batch3D#addShape(shape)

-Adds a 3D shape to this batch of shapes.
+Adds a 3D shape to this batch of shapes, at the end of the list of shapes.
 Its reference, not a copy, will be stored in the 3D scene's list of shapes.
 Its parent will be set to no parent.